The Best Massage Gun

-The head of the massager oscillates on the muscle providing percussive or vibration therapy.
+The head of the massager oscillates on the muscle providing percussive therapy or vibration therapy.

-Depending on the speed applied, you will get a soft, gentle, and more relaxing massage or if the speed is greater you will get a more intense deep tissue massage to help tight muscles and relieve pain.
+Depending on the speed applied, you’ll get a soft, gentle, and more relaxing massage or if the speed is greater you’ll get a more intense deep tissue massage to help muscle stiffness and relieve pain.

 A massage gun helps the muscles to recover and regenerate quicker after a strenuous training session.